A version of this tutorial originally appeared in the free Primer app.

 The 3 E’s for design thinking

 It’s great to create an innovative product or service.
 It’s not so great to build one that’s useless to people.
 That’s why your users should be your No. 1 focus.
-When you can empathise with them and take inspiration from their needs, feelings, and motivations, your team can create meaningful solutions to actual problems.
+When you can empathize with them and take inspiration from their needs, feelings, and motivations, your team can create meaningful solutions to actual problems.

 Begin each ideation exercise by discussing the people who will use your product or service.
 If possible, talk to those people directly.
 In the mid-2000s, Google re-evaluated its hiring process, which used to take six to nine months.
 Part of this re-evaluation included hearing how “everyone had a story about their bad interview experience with Google.”
-By empathising with interviewees, Google’s HR team could come up with effective ideas that focused on substantially reducing Google’s time to hire and improving the overall candidate experience.
+By empathizing with interviewees, Google’s HR team could come up with effective ideas that focused on substantially reducing Google’s time to hire and improving the overall candidate experience.

 Expansive thinking, also known as brainstorming, is all about creating multiple ways to solve a problem or improve a situation.
 Instead of trying to think of one perfect solution, think about reframing your problem or looking at it from all conceivable angles to get several possible solutions.
 It’s OK that most of the ideas your team comes up with won’t end up working.